kaosat-dev/Pollapli/docs/sphinx/index.rst

 .. note::

-   Everything is still in developpment, therefore subject to change: for example the move to the Twisted framework was done recently, and some older elements still remain.
+   Everything is still in developpment, therefore subject to change: for example the move to the Twisted framework was done recently,  so some older elements still remain, and some other things are still buggy (notably thanks to the wonky support for Serial ports provided by twisted, but i am working on that).

 Contents: